tomchor/ezkpp/_build/html/_sources/compiling.txt

  unzip kpp-2.2.3_Nov.2012.zip
  cd kpp-2.2.3

-which will automatically download the software, unpack it and move to the correct directory (which was created when unpacking).
+Line one will automatically download the software to your current directory and line two will unpack it.
+This will create a new directory with all the contants of the ``.zip`` file, so the last command line will move to the recently-created directory.

 Make sure you're in the correct directory by entering ``pwd``, which should show you that you're on the `kpp-2.2.3` directory.
 You can also type `ls`, which should